-- 25. As with last year, we wish to identify the amount of money being directed to the lowest income group, defined as students in receipt of full state support.
-The threshold for students in receipt of full state support changed in 2008-09 and, as many institutions have based their bursary levels around this threshold, we need to understand the effect of this change and institutional responses to it.
-You should therefore provide information for the 2006 and 2007 cohorts with a residual household income in 2008-09 of up to £18,360 and the 2008 cohort with a residual household income of up to £25,000. - 26.
-The threshold for students in receipt of partial state support also changed in 2008-09.
-We are aware that in light of these changes some institutions extended their schemes in 2008-09 to include those with household residual incomes of up to £60,005.
-However, we do not feel that asking institutions to report up to this £60,005 level would be sufficiently targeted, particularly in light of the reduction to this upper threshold in 2009-10.
+25. As with last year, we wish to identify the amount of money being paid to the lowest income group (we define this as students receiving full state support).
+The threshold for students entitled to receive full state support changed in 2008-09 and, as many institutions have based their bursary levels around this threshold, we need to understand the effect of this change and institutional responses to it.
+You should therefore provide information for the 2006 and 2007 cohorts with a residual household income in 2008-09 of up to £18,360 and the 2008 cohort with a residual household income of up to £25,000.

+26. The threshold for students in receipt of partial state support also changed in 2008-09.
+We are aware that as a result some institutions extended their schemes in 2008-09 to include those with household residual incomes of up to £60,005.
+However, we do not feel that asking institutions to report up to this £60,005 level would be sufficiently targeted, particularly in view of the fact that this upper level was reduced in 2009-10.
 We have therefore asked institutions to report on expenditure for students in receipt of partial state support with household residual incomes up to £39,305, the same level as for continuing students.

-- 27. We do however recognise that some institutions see students in receipt of partial state support with household incomes above £39,305 as an important target group.
-We would therefore also like you to report on expenditure to students with a residual household income of up to £49,305. - 28.
-For the purposes of our assessment we will count all expenditure on bursaries and scholarships paid to students from the household income brackets set out in paragraph 24. - where the household income of the beneficiary is known - whether it relates to a means-tested payment or a non-means tested payment - you should allocate expenditure to the relevant income bracket - in some cases, the information on household income may be known, but within an aggregated income band which is inconsistent with the thresholds set out above.
-In these cases, you may still be able to calculate as an estimate approximately how many bursaries were paid to students from each household income group by using the SLC income distribution data (Note: where students are classified in SLC income distribution data as 'unknown', you should assume that their income is above OFFA-countable levels and they should not be counted.) - similarly, if your institution provides bursaries or scholarships awarded on other measures of under-representation that are countable by OFFA or if you award bursaries regardless of a student's income, you may still be able to calculate estimated expenditure.
+27. We do however recognise that some institutions see students in receipt of partial state support with household incomes above £39,305 as an important target group.
+We would therefore also like you to report on expenditure to students with a residual household income of up to £49,305.

+28. For the purposes of our assessment we will count all expenditure on bursaries and scholarships paid to directly-funded HE students from the household income brackets set out in paragraph 24.

+- where the household income of the beneficiary is known - whether it relates to a means-tested payment or a non-means tested payment - you should allocate expenditure to the relevant income bracket - in some cases, the information on household income may be known, but aggregated within an income band which is inconsistent with the thresholds set out above.
+In these cases, you may still be able to calculate as an estimate approximately how many bursaries were paid to students from each household income group by using the SLC income distribution data (Note: where students are classified in SLC income distribution data as 'unknown', you should assume that their income is above OFFAcountable levels and they should not be counted.) - similarly, if your institution provides bursaries or scholarships awarded on other measures of under-representation that are countable by OFFA or if you award bursaries regardless of a student's income, you may still be able to calculate estimated expenditure.
 Again, use the SLC income distribution data to work out the proportion of students who are likely to fall into each income group.
 For example, if you award bursaries to students from low-participation neighbourhoods or make compact scheme awards, you will not necessarily have information on household income, but you may still be able to estimate expenditure for each income group.
 (Note: You may need to apply a weighting if your experience indicates that beneficiaries are unlikely to be evenly distributed across income groups.)